DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 You will need to press `,` button to use the whistle in the game.
 **Dragonborn's Powers** - After finishing _The Way of the Voice_, you will unlock an interesting power, which gives you access to a completely new perk tree.
 You will be able to upgrade this power by shouting and killing dragons.
 * **Skyrim's Paraglider** - If you have used one of my tips from before, you should know what this is about.
 Toggle paraglider by pressing your activation key (_E_ by default), while in the air.
 Use your shout key (_Z_ by default) to fly higher.
+Paraglider can be used only in the third person (mod's limitations).

 About just some of interesting mods I have added: